hobson/hobson.github.io/_posts/2015-03-23-Use-Artificial-Neural-Net-to-Predict-Weather.md

 1. Improve prediction accuracy
 2. Modularizing/generalize the approach
 3. Eliminate validation cheating
-    a. no future data used in training
+    1. no future data used in training
-    b. nonoverlapping validation and training data sets
+    2. nonoverlapping validation and training data sets

 ## Gotchas with time-series data